s/preprocessor/README.md

 ![image](https://travis-ci.org/s/preprocessor.svg?branch=master)

 Preprocessor is a preprocessing library for tweet data written in Python.
+It was written as part of my bachelor thesis in sentiment analysis.
+Later I extracted it to a library for broader usage.

 When building Machine Learning systems based on tweet data, a preprocessing is required.
 This library makes it easy to clean, parse or tokenize the tweets.